fadden/DisasmUiTest/README.md

 Key things to note:

- * The ListView has resizable columns and full-line multi-select.
+ * The list has resizable columns and full-line multi-select.
 It does not allow columns to be rearranged or sorted.
  * Most rows have 9 columns.
 Some rows have full-line comments or "notes", which start in the Label column and extend to the end of the Comment